-- 1. A weather-resistant exterior wall envelope shall not be required over concrete or masonry walls designed in accordance with Chapter 6 and flashed according to Section R703.4or R703.8. - 2.
-Compliance with the requirements for a means of drainage, and the requirements of Section R703.2 and R703.4, shall not be required for an exterior wall envelope that has been demonstrated to resist wind-driven rain through testing of the exterior wall envelope, including joints, penetrations and intersections with dissimilar materials, in accordance with ASTM E 331 under the following conditions: - 2.1.
+- 1. A weather-resistant exterior wall envelope shall not be required over concrete or masonry walls designed in accordance with Chapter 6 and flashed according to Section R703.4 or R703.8. - 2.
+Compliance with the requirements for a means of drainage, and the requirements of Sections R703.2 and R703.4, shall not be required for an exterior wall envelope that has been demonstrated to resist wind-driven rain through testing of the exterior wall envelope, including joints, penetrations and intersections with dissimilar materials, in accordance with ASTM E 331 under the following conditions: - 2.1.
 Exterior wall envelope test assemblies shall include at least one opening, one control joint, one wall/eave interface and one wall sill.
 All tested openings and penetrations shall be representative of the intended end-use configuration. - 2.2.
-Exterior wall envelope test assemblies shall be at least 4 feet (1219 mm) by 8 feet (2438 mm) in size. - 2.3.
+Exterior wall envelope test assemblies shall be at least 4 feet (1219 mm) by 8 feet (2438 mm) in size - 2.3.
 Exterior wall assemblies shall be tested at a minimum differential pressure of 6.24 pounds per square foot (299Pa). - 2.4.
-Exterior wall envelope assemblies shall be subjected to a minimum test exposure duration of 2 hours.
+Exterior wall envelope assemblies shall be subjected to a minimum test exposure duration of 2 hours. - 3.
+The requirement for a means of drainage shall not be construed to mean an air space cavity under the exterior cladding for an exterior wall clad with panel or lapped siding made of plywood, engineered wood, hardboard, or fiber cement.
+A water-resistive barrier as required by Section R703.2 will be required on exterior walls.